ORNL/VERTEX-CFD/docs/theory.md

 \end{equation}
 $$

-All boundary gradients are set to the interior values such as:
+All boundary gradients are set to interior values such as the following:

 $$
 \begin{equation}